 I knew I passed them every day on the street; However, without knowing that I saw or knew someone with HIV, I felt that I was the only person on the planet who was living with HIV.
 It seemed that I was alone and that I was the only one.
 There were no early intervention services, even recently, in 2012 when I was diagnosed.

 My First Post-Outcome Emotional Disorder

-Soon after the diagnosis I suffered from another type of emotional deviation different from his.
-Since I knew nothing at all about the disease, and with my newly discovered love of life, which is one of the most important things in my psyche, I came to believe that my serology "shone in the dark!
+Soon after the diagnosis I suffered from another type of emotional deviation other than his.
+Since I knew absolutely nothing about the disease, and with my newfound love of life, which is one of the most important things in my psyche, I came to believe that my serology “glowed in the dark!

-I believed that anyone could look at me and would know that I "was an AIDS patient.
-(As I was called in the mouth of luxury) (I worked on both of them: Garbage and Luxury garbage, Garbage garbage twice, I started there "my career, and it ended there!).
+I believed that anyone could look at me and would know that I “was an aidetic.
+Aids rubbish, as they called me in the mouth of luxury (I worked both times: In Trash and Luxury.
+In trash twice!
+I started there “my career, and there it ended!).

-Garbage!
-Keep this sinister and sinister expression.
-Never heard anything worse ...!
+Aidetic waste !!!
+Keep this sinister and deadly expression.
+Never heard anything worse…!